 Dear Senator Doe,

-This program was made possible by a grant from the Michigan Humanities Council, a state affiliate of the National Endowment for the Humanities.
+This program was made possible by a grant from the Michigan Humanities, a state affiliate of the National Endowment for the Humanities.
 It was a wonderful educational and community success as represented by the tremendous response and support at our school.

 Smith Elementary school is very appreciative of your continued support to help enhance the cultural experiences of our youth.